-At the moment, Tier 1 (Exceptional Talent) visa is a UK work visa category that covers people who have proven achievements in the fields of science (most disciplines), engineering, architecture, arts including TV and fashion design, digital technology and others.
+This is a ‘re-branded’ version on the old Tier 1 (Exceptional Talent) visa.
+It covers people who have proven achievements in the fields of science (most disciplines), engineering, architecture, arts including TV and fashion design, digital technology and others.
 It also covers those who aren’t experienced yet but show exceptional promise.
 The visa allows to work in the UK or set up a business, It also leads to settlement after 3 or 5 years.

 This category is the answer if you are looking to relocate to the UK without a Sponsor or a job offer, or do not wish to be dependent on your employer in the UK.
 It can be the answer to a pressing question of Tier 2 Intra-Company Transfer (ICT) migrants on how they could achieve a permanent residency status in the UK.
 It allows Tier 1 Graduate Entrepreneurs to switch.
 It also gives an opportunity to Tier 4 Students and Tier 5 YMS migrants to qualify for settlement after 3 to 5 years, even though they have to return to their country to make a new entry application.